MaxLyman/Leet-Code/src/main/readme.md

 ~~~
 **Rubber Duckie:**
 Rubber Duckie will be where I think through the problem.
 Everything I write in this section might not make it in to my
 actual code, but It will hopefully help illustrate my thought process for me in the future.
+(I didn't do it on my method
+for p1 oops!)

 **Solution Reflection:**
 Solution Reflection is just that, here I will be going through the solution as I understand it.
 I intend to annotate the